piky/blog/blog/2025/2025-12-27-spec-driven-development.md

 5. **Implement the Code:** Finally, use the `/implement` command or manually prompt Copilot Chat to generate the code for the defined tasks.
 The AI leverages all the previously generated documentation to provide highly contextual and accurate code suggestions.

 6. **Analyze and Clarify:** The `/analyze` and `/clarify` commands can be used at any point to check for inconsistencies or missing information in the specifications, ensuring all stakeholders (human and AI) agree on the intent before implementation.

+<a href="https://github.blog/ai-and-ml/generative-ai/spec-driven-development-with-ai-get-started-with-a-new-open-source-toolkit/" style={{color: 'blue', textDecoration: 'underline', textDecorationStyle: 'dotted'}}>Read more on GitHub's blog</a>